olbrichattila/godbmigrator/README.md

 ```

 ## Example refresh: (where the db is your *sql.DB)
-Refresh is when everithing rolled back and migrated from scratch
+Refresh is when everything rolled back and migrated from scratch
 ```
 migrationFilePath := "./migration"
-MigrationProvider, err := migrator.NewMigrationProvider("json", nil)
+MigrationProvider, err := migrator.NewMigrationProvider("json", "prefix", nil)
 if err != nil {
     panic("Error: " + err.Error())
 }